Johnson clinches 20th title with runaway Mexico win

 Tiger Woods (69) tied for 10th, 13 shots behind Johnson, who started the final round four strokes ahead of McIlroy.

-Johnson’s second worldwide win in three weeks — after the European Tour’s Saudi International — lifts him to number two in the world rankings, just behind Englishman Justin Rose.
+Johnson’s second worldwide win in three weeks — after the European Tour’s Saudi International — lifted him above compatriot Brooks Koepka into second place in the world rankings, just behind Englishman Justin Rose.

-If there was a turning point on Sunday, it came at the fifth hole, where Johnson’s drive ended stymied behind a tree.
+If there was a turning point on Sunday, it came at the fifth hole, where Johnson’s drive ended up behind a tree.

 He had luck on his side, though, and was afforded relief because a cart path interfered with his stance.